top of page

 Let’s start with curb appeal.
 If a car is parked in the driveway or bins are clustered around the front door, they can be distracting — and not in a good way.

-Your front exterior is often the first (and last) image people see when they are looking at property virtual tours — make it count.
+Your front exterior is often the first (and last) image people see when they look at property virtual tours — make it count!

 Front of a house tidy and ready for a property virtual tour of a luxury house